jshuadvd/hacks-n-notes/security.md

 ### Symmetric encryption
 > When sender and receiver use the same key

+- eg. Ceasar's cypher
+- The key has to be agreed before time

 ## IEEE OC CyberSecurity SIG
 > https://cssig.brats.com
 > Chair Arthur Schwarz